Jeh15d/Automatic-Braking-System/README.md

 # Automatic-Braking-System
-A system that will simulate an auotmatic braking system that can be seen in many new vehicles.
-Using(FPLDs)
+This system was designed to simulate an automatic breaking system that can be found in many newer vehicles.
+VHDL was the programming language used to create this project using the Quartus II software.